 Planet Bee Foundation

 Planet Bee Foundation is working to expose children and adults to global environmental issues, and provide them with the tools to combat them.
-They offer free virtual distance learning bee lessons for schools here.
+They offer free virtual distance education bee lessons for schools here.

 Professional Learning Board

-Professional Learning Board is offering “How to Teach Online for the Classroom Teacher,” a free PD course designed for distance learning during school closings.
+Professional Learning Board is offering “How to Teach Online for the Classroom Teacher,” a free PD course designed for distance education during school closings.
 Teachers gain new skills and learn about cutting-edge tools and resources.

 Remote Quiz, an app that a provides students with remote, social and interactive quizzes, is offering their product free to K-12 teachers.
 Teachers can sign up here and enter “Adopt a Classroom” in the “Source” section to receive a premium account for free.